Kripalu’s history parallels the evolution of yoga in America, which progresses from

-In 1972, Desai left the Philadelphia area with a handful of dedicated students to establish a small, residential yoga retreat in Sumneytown, Pennsylvania.
-This was the first “Kripalu Center” and reflected a desire on Desai’s part to move beyond the limits of what can be offered in a yoga class.
-In 1974, the name of the nonprofit organization was changed to “Kripalu Yoga Fellowship” to reflect an increasing emphasis on propagating the teachings of Swami Kripalu, as interpreted by Desai, through residential retreats, depth programs, and the training of Kripalu Yoga teachers.
+In 1972, Desai left the Philadelphia area with a handful of dedicated students to establish a small, residential yoga retreat center in Sumneytown, Pennsylvania.
+This was the first “Kripalu Center” and reflected a desire to move beyond the limits of what can be offered in a single yoga class.
+In 1974, the name of the nonprofit organization was changed to “Kripalu Yoga Fellowship” to reflect an increasing emphasis on propagating the teachings of Swami Kripalu through residential retreats, depth programs, and the training of Kripalu Yoga teachers.
 Desai’s wife, Urmila, also played an important role in the establishment of the community.

 In 1975, Kripalu purchased a second and significantly larger facility in Summit Station, Pennsylvania.
 Summit Station was the first full expression of the Kripalu vision for a residential yoga, health, and program center.
-Desai believed that a residential center could provide students with an immersion experience in the yoga lifestyle powerful enough to inspire them to explore and adopt new ways of being.
-The Summit Station facility had space for student housing, group yoga instruction, meal preparation, and a fully-staffed holistic health center that offered massage and a variety of other health services in concert with two physicians.
+Members of the Fellowship believed that a residential center could provide students with an immersion experience in the yoga lifestyle powerful enough to inspire them to explore and adopt new ways of being.
+The Summit Station facility had space for student housing, group yoga instruction, meal preparation, and a fully-staffed holistic-health center that offered massage and a variety of other health services in concert with two physicians.
 This health center was the genesis of “healing arts,” which remains an important aspect of the Kripalu curriculum and mission.

-Both the Sumneytown retreat and Summit Station center were staffed by an inspired group of volunteers and yoga enthusiasts who formed the nucleus of an intentional community or ashram.
-Desai was the ashram’s spiritual leader and guru, and under his guidance the ashram staff was soon offering a modest curriculum of yoga, holistic health, and self-discovery programs to the public.
-Developed and taught by ashram residents, these programs were the outgrowth of practices taught by Desai and carried on within the community.
+Both the Sumneytown and Summit Station properties were staffed by an inspired group of volunteers and yoga enthusiasts who formed the nucleus of the community or ashram.
+Desai was the ashram’s spiritual leader, while the ashram staff offered a curriculum of yoga, holistic health, and self-discovery programs to the public.

-In 1977, Amrit Desai’s teacher, Swami Kripalu, came to the United States and spent the last four years of his life in residence at Sumneytown and Summit Station.
-Although continuing a lifestyle of intensive yoga practice that entailed limited public contact, Swami Kripalu’s presence galvanized the growth of the ashram community.
-Delivering periodic talks and teachings, his example and writings inspired thousands to begin regular yoga practice.
+In 1977, Desai’s teacher, Swami Kripalu, came to the United States and spent the last four years of his life in residence at Sumneytown and Summit Station.
+Although continuing a lifestyle of intensive yoga practice, Swami Kripalu’s presence galvanized the growth of what would become Kripalu Center.
+Delivering periodic talks and teachings, his lectures and writings inspired thousands to begin regular yoga practice.
 Swami Kripalu returned to India in 1981, where he died shortly thereafter.
 His teachings, especially those delivered in America, still form the basis of the Kripalu approach.

 Kripalu Finds Its Permanent Home in Stockbridge

-Back in America, Kripalu Center continued to grow at a rapid rate, and the ashram community was soon overflowing the Sumneytown and Summit Station facilities.
-In early 1983, Kripalu purchased its current Stockbridge, Massachusetts, location, a former Jesuit seminary on a property called Shadowbrook, that had been vacant for 13 years.
-After a flurry of renovation work, the doors of Kripalu Center for Yoga & Health were opened in December.
-Drawing on their experience at Sumneytown and Summit Station, the resident staff was able to offer a varied and cutting-edge curriculum of programs on yoga, health, massage and bodywork, personal growth, and spirituality.
+With Swami Kripalu’s teachings at the forefront of our activities, Kripalu Center continued to grow at a rapid rate, and the Kripalu community was soon overflowing the Sumneytown and Summit Station facilities.
+In early 1983, Kripalu purchased its current Stockbridge, Massachusetts, location, a former Jesuit seminary on a property called Shadowbrook.
+After a flurry of renovation work, the doors of Kripalu Center for Yoga & Health were opened in December 1983.
+With an awe-inspiring new location, the staff was able to offer a cutting-edge curriculum of programs on yoga, health, massage and bodywork, personal growth, and spirituality.

-Read a brief history of the Shadowbrook property, once the residence of Andrew Carnegie.
+Read a brief history of the Shadowbrook property, once the residence of Andrew Carnegie, here.

-Amrit Desai grew into a potent spiritual teacher in his own right during the 1970s.
-During the 1980s, he became an international figure in yoga, delivering talks, performing yoga demonstrations, and leading seminars worldwide.
-As the Summit Station and later the Sumneytown properties were sold, the Stockbridge community continued to grow in both size and sophistication until it contained more than 350 residents, necessitating the 1990 purchase of Foxhollow, another sizeable facility nearby to house senior members.
+During the 1980s, Desai became an international figure in yoga, delivering talks, performing yoga demonstrations, and leading seminars worldwide.
+The Kripalu community continued to grow in size until it contained more than 350 residents.

-While Desai was engaged in traveling and teaching, a cadre of senior ashram residents developed into competent leaders, teachers, healers, and depth practitioners.
+While Desai was engaged in traveling and teaching, a cadre of senior teachers developed into competent leaders, healers, and depth practitioners.
 It was during the late 1980s that efforts began to integrate the teachings of yoga with psychology, science, and Western approaches to healing and self-development.
-Instead of relying on ancient doctrines and Sanskrit terminology, the teachings of Kripalu Yoga were increasingly voiced by Western teachers in language that meshed with a contemporary worldview.
-It was during this time that Kripalu developed the Health for Life program, which combined a yoga lifestyle with aerobic exercise, alternative healing modalities, and growth psychology, foreshadowing the work now underway with the Institute for Integrated Healing.
+Instead of relying exclusively on ancient texts and Sanskrit terminology, the teachings of Kripalu Yoga were increasingly voiced by Western teachers in language that meshed with the contemporary world.

-Between 1998 and 2004, the efforts of Kripalu’s leadership and staff were focused on establishing itself as a nationally-recognized yoga retreat and experiential program center.
+Between 1996 and 2004, Kripalu’s leadership and staff focused on establishing a new vision, launching Kripalu as a nationally-recognized yoga retreat and experiential program center.
 While continuing to teach Kripalu Yoga, it reached out to a broad mix of teachers from other traditions and disciplines to expand its curriculum and appeal to the growing number of Americans interested in yoga, health, wellness, and personal growth.
-This nonsectarian willingness to embrace all schools of yoga as venerable, along with other traditional and contemporary approaches to personal transformation, is an important part of the Kripalu approach.
+This nonsectarian willingness to embrace all schools of yoga, along with other traditional and contemporary approaches to personal transformation, is an important part of the Kripalu approach.